Ibgentle/alx-system_engineering-devops/0x00-shell_basics/README.md

-4 - This script displays all current directory contents, including hidden files, in a long format 5 - This script displays files in a long format with uid and gid shown numerically 6 - This scripts creates a directory "my_first_directory" inside the /tmp/ directory
+4 - This script displays all current directory contents, including hidden files, in a long format 5 - This script displays files in a long format with uid and gid shown numerically 6 - This scripts creates a directory "my_first_directory" inside the /tmp/ directory 7 - A script to move the file "betty" from the root of /tmp/ to /tmp/my_first_directory